vhvictorhugo/PGC-NN/README.md

 1. Create your virtual environment
     * `$ virtualenv myenv`
     * Replace 'myenv' with a name of your choice
+    * Execute this command only at the first time

 2. Activate the virtual environment
     * `$ source myenv/bin/activate`